 - The last department store? — Remembering Minear’s in Greensburg.

-- More from the Michigan Road — Pictures and video from the road in Decatur and Shelby Counties.
+- Scenes from the Michigan Road in southern Indiana — Pictures and video from the road in Decatur and Shelby Counties.

-- Sights and signs in Versailles and Osgood — These two towns are on the “auto trails” alignment of the Michigan Road in Ripley County, and have some great roadside architecture to see.
+- Sights and signs in Versailles and Osgood — These two towns are on the “auto trails” alignment of the road in Ripley County, and have some great roadside architecture to see.

 - Log cabins on the Michigan Road — One confirmed and one suspected log cabin, found on the road.